 3. Lean into color.

 Why is color so necessary?
-Just picture yourself draped across this mustard, twin size number from ABC Carpet and Home, and you'll get it.
-We're not saying it will become the signature piece in your house, but we're pretty sure overnight guests are going to love taking selfies here.
+Just picture yourself draped across this mustard, twin-size number from Anthropologie, and you'll get it.
+We're not saying it will become the signature piece in your house, but we're pretty sure guests are going to love taking selfies here.
+Plus, it's sold in over 20 additional colorways.

 4. Bring in a little midcentury.